mozilla/fxa/features/FxA-106-signin-unblock/README.md

 > Of all login attempts that were blocked a security measure, what percentage are subsequently completed successfully?

 We expect the starting value of this metric to be close to zero, since it is not obvious to users whether and how they can complete the flow after being blocked by a security measure.
 They currently can, in some cases, by waiting for a rate-limiting ban to expire, but this is not explained in the UI and users are unlikely to do so in practice.

 TODO: mock graph here

-As a detailed metric of the effectiveness of the technical details of this feature, we want to know the following:
+As a detailed metric of the effectiveness of the technical details of this feature, we want to know how many users...:

-* How many users...
 * Had login requests blocked for security reasons?
 * Chose to verify their account to unblock themselves?
 * Successfully logged in after verifying ownership of the account?
+* Chose to report the login?

 Taken together, these metrics form a success funnel for the email authorization feature.